WLOX: Sale to Gray Television

-Syndicated programming on WLOX includes Wheel of Fortune, Jeopardy!, Inside Edition, Live with Kelly and Ryan, Tamron Hall, 25 Words or Less and Entertainment Tonight among others.
+On December 30, 2023, WLOX parent company Gray Television announced it had reached an agreement with the New Orleans Pelicans to air 10 games on the station during the 2023–24 season.

+On September 17, 2024, Gray and the Pelicans announced a broader deal to form the Gulf Coast Sports & Entertainment Network, which will broadcast nearly all 2024–25 Pelicans games on Gray's stations in the Gulf South, including WLOX.

 Newscasts

 Among former WLOX employees is Chuck Scarborough who is currently the main co-anchor for WNBC in New York City and ABC's Good Morning America anchor Robin Roberts.
 Both are Mississippi Gulf Coast natives.
 Roberts' sister, Sally-Ann, remains close to the area working at WWL-TV in New Orleans.
 WLOX upgraded its local newscasts to high definition level on May 25, 2011, complete with a new set and updated corporate graphics from Raycom.
 With the launch of CBS on WLOX-DT2, simulcasts of some local newscasts from the main channel are included in its schedule.

 More specifically, WLOX's thirty-minute weekday afternoon show at 4, weeknight broadcast at 6, and weekend morning news are not seen on that second subchannel.
 The weekday morning program, Good Morning Mississippi, is only seen from 5 until 6:30 on the CBS channel.
 There is also a new program aired weeknights at 6:30 seen exclusively on WLOX-DT2.
 WLOX operates its own weather radar at its facility that is known on-air as "Mississippi Power Doppler".
 In addition to its main studios, the station operates a Jackson County Bureau in Pascagoula.
 WLOX shares resources (such as video footage) with sister station and NBC affiliate WDAM-TV in Laurel.